Torsph/ScrollViewMenuSlider/README.md

 What it does
 ------------
-It makes it easy for the user to access the top menu from anywhere in the list To show the slide in menu, the user simply has to scroll upwards fast enough for the list to scroll a little further by itself.
+It makes it easy for the user to access the top menu from anywhere in the list.

+To show the slide in menu, the user simply has to scroll upwards fast enough for the list to scroll a little further by itself.

 Getting started